microsoft/MCW-Leveraging-Azure-Digital-Twins-in-a-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     ![The Visual Studio Code terminal window displays with output of the adtsdk program.](media/adtsdkoutput.png "Console output")

-## Exercise 5: Keeping Azure Digital Twin instances up-to-date
+## Exercise 5: Keeping Azure Digital Twin instances up to date

 Duration: 60 minutes

-It is critical that digital twins remain up-to-date with their real-world counterparts.
+It is critical that digital twins remain up to date with their real-world counterparts.
 In this exercise, we'll review some different approaches to updating digital twins.

 ### Task 1: Manually update the state of a digital twin using the CLI